formidify/VisualHow/README.md

     'url': URL of the unique wikiHow article, 'article_title': title of the wikiHow article,
-    'problem_title': title of the problem (which is part of the article), 'problem_index': index of the particular problem in terms of the article (str, e.g. 0), 'image_url': list of URLs for all images used in this problem, 'step_list': list of textual step descriptions used in this problem }
+    'problem_title': title of the problem (which is part of the article), 'problem_idx': index of the particular problem in terms of the article (str, e.g. 0), 'image_url': list of URLs for all images used in this problem, 'step_list': list of textual step descriptions used in this problem }